fumio125/fumio125.github.io/content/publication/2018_cvpr_isokane/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: 'Probabilistic plant modeling via multi-view image-to-image translation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
-  - Hiroaki Santo
+  - Takahiro Isokane
   - admin
-  - Michael S. Brown
+  - Ayaka Ide
   - Yasuyuki Matsushita
+  - Yasushi Yagi

 # Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - 'Equal contribution'
-#   - 'Equal contribution'
+  - 'Equal contribution'

-date: '2025-10-19T00:00:00Z'
+date: '2021-06-20T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).